kubernetes/website/docs/concepts/cluster-administration/kubelet-garbage-collection.md

 We also allow users to customize garbage collection policy through the following kubelet flags:

 1. `minimum-container-ttl-duration`, minimum age for a finished container before it is garbage collected.
-Default is 0 minute, which means every finished container will be garbaged collected.
+Default is 0 minute, which means every finished container will be garbage collected.
 2. `maximum-dead-containers-per-container`, maximum number of old instances to be retained per container.
 Default is 1.
 3. `maximum-dead-containers`, maximum number of old instances of containers to retain globally.